curl/everything-curl/curl.md

 While that is awesome, it was actually not the original thought.
 We sort of wish we were that clever though...

+There are and were other projects using the name curl in various ways, but we were not aware of them by the name our curl came to be.

 ## What does curl do?